HughesElite/Unity-ProBuilder-Prototype/README.md

-# Unity-Demo-Project-1-3D-Levels
+# Unity ProBuilder Experimentation Scene

- Practising in unity by creating 3d level environments
+ Practising in unity by creating 3d level environments for potential use with dissertation project.